niyuan1/psrplt/README.md

 It incorporates the user friendly features of Argparse to receive and interpret arguments.

-As of today, Psrplt is capably of plotting:
+As of now, Psrplt is capably of plotting:

 -Waterfall